 MacBook Refurbishing Gets Tougher due to T2 Security Chip

 Two years back, the authority introduced a security chip T2 through its newest innovations.
-The security step was named as one of the finest security revolution factors in the tech-world.
-Along with that, you can book MacBook repair Dubai service to eliminate Mac issues with ease.
+The security step was named as one of the finest security revolution factors in the tech world.
+Along with that, you can book a MacBook repair Dubai service to eliminate Mac issues with ease.

 What’s the Dilemma of the Security Chip T2?

 Like any other devices, Mac devices are also repaired and refurbished to impart a new life after it has been used once.
 But, the unauthorized repair shops can’t make the necessary changes to reset the used device just because of the T2 chip.
 For instance, you have discarded your old MacBook or iMac that you had bought in 2018.
 If you have handed it over to any unauthorized repairing shop, then you probably skip telling the username and password.

 If the technician can’t access the username and password, then other security settings become inaccessible, as well.
 Now, the expert can’t make any security changes or reset the device for further sale.

 So, whenever you opt for recycling a Mac device powered with T2, they have to disable the factory reset settings.
 Otherwise, the recyclers or refurbishers aren’t allowed to resell the Mac devices with previous users’ data on them.

 On the other hand, the T2 security chips don’t come with a removable hard drive structure.
 So, the MacBook repairers can’t proceed with dedicated changes on the hard drive to remove the saved data.